Dan’s role in strengthening Burnaby’s financial position is complimented by his commitment that the City remains financially strong.

 His efforts in working to make the dredging of Burnaby Lake a reality included ensuring the process was environmentally sustainable.

-A Burnaby resident since 1961, Dan lives with his wife and university age son in the Lakeview-Mayview neighbourhood.
+A Burnaby resident since 1961, Dan lives with his wife and grown son in the Lakeview-Mayview neighbourhood.

 In January, 2014, Councillor Johnston was appointed to serve on the following Council Committees and as a Council Liaison or Representative